Thorness Bay

-The sea bed is a mixture of mud and sand.
+The boundaries of Thorness Bay SSSI are contiguous with Newton Harbour SSSI and so this protected area is part of a wider area of nature protection.

+The sea bed is a mixture of mud, sand and shingle with rocky outcrops of Bembridge Limestone.
+The soft cliffs of the bay contain the Bembridge Insect Bed, where fossilized plants and insects have been discovered.
+Over 200 insect species have been recorded in this area.

 A small unnamed brook enters the sea in the middle of the bay after passing through a marsh.

 Little Thorness Farm, a beef farm near the bay has 18 acre of protected marshland under stewardship and is a SSSI because it is home to wildlife not found in other areas.

+Name

+Its name means "the thorn-tree hedge or enclosure", coming from the Old English thorn and hege or hæg.